 - creating revegetation flyways to improve connectivity between foraging and breeding habitat, including paddock trees with hollows where possible.

 WHAT CAN YOU DO TO HELP SUPERB PARROTS?

 - Plant native trees, shrubs and grasses for habitat and feeding.

 - Prevent grain spills and watch out for superb parrots feeding along roads.

 - Report suspected illegal bird trapping, egg collection or sales to NPWS.

 - Ensure that hazard reduction burns and stubble burns avoid damaging large hollow-bearing trees that provide Superb Parrot breeding habitat.

-- Share your superb parrot sightings to the 'Superb Parrot Monitoring Project'.
+- Share your superb parrot sightings with Birdlife Australia's Birdata app

-This project is supported by Murray Local Land Services, through funding from the NSW Government's Environmental Trust.
+Murray Local Land Services support this project through funding from the NSW Government's Environmental Trust.